DigitalSlideArchive/HistomicsTK/README.rst

 HistomicsTK |build-status| |docs-status|
 ==========================================

-A Python API for Histopathology Image Analysis
+A Python and REST API for Histopathology Image Analysis

 Documentation for this API can be found at https://histomicstk.readthedocs.org.